-1.77.
+1.76.
 (SDE: Public School Virtual Program Funding) For the current fiscal year, all school districts and brick and mortar charter schools shall be permitted to offer a virtual education program for up to five percent of its student population based on the most recent 135 day ADM count without impacting any state funding.
-The Department of Education shall establish guidelines for the virtual program and parameters students must meet in order to participate in the virtual program to the State Board of Education for approval.
+The Department of Education shall establish guidelines for the virtual program and parameters students must meet in order to participate in the virtual program.
+School districts must submit their plans for the virtual program to the State Board of Education for approval.